-- 9. In addition, fundraising by LWVO for its traditional programs has suffered during 2021-2022 due to the fair districts campaign.
+9. In addition, fundraising by LWVO for its traditional programs has suffered during 2021-2022 due to the fair districts campaign.
 Financial supporters of LWVO have been forced to choose between supporting LWVO's traditional programs and funding the advocacy campaign for fair districts in 2021-2022.
-As an example, LWVO's fundraising for Women's Equality Day is down substantially in 2021 compared to 2020. - 10.
-The Ohio Redistricting Commission held hearings in February and March 2022 on proposed congressional maps and then ultimately enacted the revised plan.
-I attended most if not all of those hearings. - 11.
-The final proposed revised map, which was ultimately approved, was released by the Republican Commissioners the morning of March 2, 2022, just hours before its ultimate adoption.
+As an example, LWVO's fundraising for Women's Equality Day is down substantially in 2021 compared to 2020.

+10. The Ohio Redistricting Commission held hearings in February and March 2022 on proposed congressional maps and then ultimately enacted the revised plan.
+I attended most if not all of those hearings.

+11. The final proposed revised map, which was ultimately approved, was released by the Republican Commissioners the morning of March 2, 2022, just hours before its ultimate adoption.
 As a result of the last-minute release of the plan, I had to analyze the map during the hearing on the spot.
-That was the only hearing before the Commission on the final, revised plan, and the public was not able to offer testimony on the final map. - 12.
-Most of the Republicans' deliberations took place behind closed doors, so the public could not see or hear it.
-Based on my prior experience testifying before the Ohio Redistricting Commission, the Republicans were largely unwilling to consider or incorporate public input in the congressional map-drawing process. - 13.
-LWVO is suing on its own behalf as well as in its capacity as representative of its members, to seek congressional maps that comply with the provisions of the Ohio Constitution, which was
+That was the only hearing before the Commission on the final, revised plan, and the public was not able to offer testimony on the final map.

+12. Most of the Republicans' deliberations took place behind closed doors, so the public could not see or hear it.
+Based on my prior experience testifying before the Ohio Redistricting Commission, the Republicans were largely unwilling to consider or incorporate public input in the congressional map-drawing process.

+13. LWVO is suing on its own behalf as well as in its capacity as representative of its members, to seek congressional maps that comply with the provisions of the Ohio Constitution, which was amended by the overwhelming majority of Ohio voters in 2018 in order to put an end to the practice of partisan gerrymandering in our state.

+FURTHER AFFIANT SAYETH NAUGHT.

+Executed on March 7 , 2022.

+Jen Miller

-Sworn to and subscribed before me this \\\\\day of \\\\\ 2022.
+Sworn to and subscribed before me this 7 day of March 2022.